The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 For a game to meet the legal definition of bingo, wagers must be placed, winners must be determined, and prizes or

 other property must be distributed in the presence of all persons placing wagers in that game.

 A wagering game that doesn’t meet the legal definition of bingo doesn’t qualify for the exclusion, regardless of its

 ” in which a player buys a prepackaged bingo card with pull-tabs that the player removes to determine if he or she is a winner,

 This exclusion applies only if bingo is legal under the laws of the jurisdiction where it is conducted.
 The fact that

-a jurisdiction's law that prohibits bingo is rarely enforced or is widely disregarded does not make the conduct of bingo legal
+a jurisdiction's law that prohibits bingo is rarely enforced or is widely disregarded doesn’t make the conduct of bingo legal

 No for-profit games where played.

-This exclusion applies only if for-profit organizations cannot regularly conduct bingo games in any part of the same
+This exclusion applies only if for-profit organizations can’t regularly conduct bingo games in any part of the same

 jurisdiction.
 Jurisdiction is normally the entire state; however, in certain situations, local jurisdiction will control.